-13 - View to the southwest across Furnace Pond from footpath WT282 Grid reference: 569458 141255
+13 - View to the southwest across Furnace Pond from footpath WT282

 11.13 Furnace Pond, about a quarter of a mile in length, was the site of a major iron foundry and gun-casting furnace established by the Browne family, who were great Wealden iron masters in the 1600s.
 The pond is now a fishing pond, limited to members of a syndicate.